OpenMAQS/openmaqs-dotnet/docs/MAQS_8/UpgradingFromMAQS7ToMAQS8.md

 # Updating from MAQS 7 to MAQS 8

 ## Namespace
-The name 'CognizantSoftvision' is replacing 'Magenic' in all namespaces.
+The name 'OpenMAQS' is replacing 'Magenic' in all namespaces.
 ### Example
 ```csharp
 // Old namespaces